Phrases to avoid on your CV (and ones to include)

 Words from the job advert / description

 Most job-seekers will know that it’s essential to tailor your CV to the role on offer.
 To adequately indicate your suitability, it’s a good idea to use some of the words and phrases from the job advertisement/ description.
 Make it easy for the recruiter by specifying some of the essential requirements.
-For example, if the ad mentions ’coordinating diaries’, it makes sense to include the fact that you coordinated diaries for senior managers.
-If it asks for questionnaire design experience, then mention how you created that survey on customer satisfaction, etc.
+For example, if the ad mentions ’coordinating diaries’, it makes sense to include the fact that you coordinated diaries for senior managers; if it asks for questionnaire design experience, then mention how you created that survey on customer satisfaction, etc.

 Ordinarily, using jargon could jeopardise the understanding of a document, but as your CV has been tailored to the vacancy and aims to showcase your knowledge of the sector, then feel free to use industry terms where and when appropriate.
-Some recruiters might run CVs through screening software which hunts particular keywords, so it’s worthwhile.
+Many companies run CVs through screening software which hunts particular keywords, so it’s worthwhile.
 Boost your chances by naming software programs, tools and techniques that you use in your day job.
 Not only does this show your relevant skills, but it means you might be considered a viable prospect who doesn’t require so much training.

-As mentioned above, the ideal CV should be no longer than two pages of A4, hence space is a valuable commodity and there simply won’t be enough room for you to transcribe all of your achievements.
+As mentioned previously, the ideal CV should be no longer than two pages of A4, hence space is a valuable commodity and there simply won’t be enough room for you to transcribe all of your achievements.
 That’s why it’s clever to add a link to your LinkedIn profile, as it is through this resource that recruiters can discover additional information that might help further your case for the role.
 Your LinkedIn profile should act as an extension to your CV, something that tells recruiters more about your employment history, your key successes and provides a little insight into your character.
 Even better if you can persuade a few people to write endorsements for you.
 Just remember to keep your profile regularly updated.

-A curriculum vitae is probably the most important weapon in your job-seeking armoury; it is the document that will – or won’t – sell you to a prospective employer.
+A cv is probably the most important weapon in your job-seeking armoury; it is the document that will – or won’t – sell you to a prospective employer.
 It is your first and sometimes only opportunity to impress, so consider your wording carefully and bear in mind the tips above if you want to create a winning CV.